What Are The Applying Steps Of a J-1 Visa For Teachers?

-The prime role of the Teachers Council is to screen the applications from prospective exchange visitors based on pre-defined criteria.
-They assess your application and all the supporting documents.
+The prime role of the Teachers Council is to screen the applications from prospective exchange visitors based on predefined criteria.
+They assess your application and all the supporting documents needed for the J1 visa interview.
 The Council also assesses the host school for eligibility and compliance with the Exchange Visitor Program.
-So, the first step to obtaining a J-1 visa is to get your application reviewed with the Teachers Council.
+So, the first step to obtaining a J-1 visa is to get your application reviewed by the Teachers Council.

 Once approved, you will get your DS-2019 and further guidance on how to apply for the J-1 visa appointment at your local U.S consulate.
 It’s important to mention that the approval of your application is at the discretion of the Consular Officer.
 Even if your application is approved and you obtain your DS-2019, the Consulate Officer is the one who makes the final decision on whether or not you’ll receive the J-1 visa.

-Here are some basic requirements for a J-1 visa for teachers:
+Here are some basic requirements for a J-1 visa for teachers application:

 You must be currently employed as a teacher in your country of nationality or legal residence.

 You must be 18 years of age or older.

 You must have a degree equivalent to a U.S. bachelor’s degree in a subject you intend to teach.